 He seemed excessively nervous and apologized an awful lot.
 Obviously,he didn’t know where anything was and as he slammed one drawer after another, kept muttering under his breath: I am sorry, please be patient, I can find nothing and I know it is completely ree-dic-u-lous.

 I never could figure out what he was looking for, since I could tell he didn’t think I was very sick.
 None-the-less I am guessing it was a syringe because he said he wanted to take my blood.
 Suddenly, he yelled loudly in Italian for the nurse, who was in the next room.
+It was all less than professional--so much so--that now I was really starting to feel sick and wondered: #1 if they had a clean needle and # 2 if they knew how to draw blood at all.

 He repeated again that my glands were normal, I had no fever and my throat didn’t look very bad.
 (What was he trying to tell me?)